Pakistan Day Parade: 2015 - Present

-The parade was cancelled in 2020 due to the outbreak of the coronavirus in Pakistan, with the cancellation being an attempt to mitigate the fall out from the pandemic.
-The 2021 Pakistan Day Parade was postponed due to "inclement weather and rain" and was rescheduled to March 25.
+The parade was held annually without gap from 2015 to 2019 until it was cancelled in 2020 due to the outbreak of the coronavirus in Pakistan, with the cancellation being an attempt to mitigate the fall out from the pandemic.
+The 2021 parade was postponed due to "inclement weather and rain" and was rescheduled to March 25.

+In 2022, an historic parade was held which was attended by OIC Foreign Ministers.
+Many foreign contingents of countries such as Azerbaijan, Saudi Arabia, Bahrain, Turkey and Uzbekistan also took part in the parade.

 In early March 2023, it was announced that the 2023 Pakistan Day Parade will be held in a limited scale at Aiwan-e-Sadar due to the ongoing economic crisis in the country.
 The parade was then postponed to March 25 due to "inclement weather", but it was cancelled the next day.

-The 2025 Pakistan Day Parade was held at Aiwan-e-Sadr, Islamabad, featuring contingents from the Army, Navy, and Air Force, along with a fly-past by PAF jets.
-President Asif Ali Zardari and Prime Minister Shehbaz Sharif attended the event.
-Due to Ramadan, the parade was held on a limited scale.
-Traffic arrangements were made in Islamabad to facilitate the parade.
-The event highlighted military capabilities and national unity.